nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Clickable Client Card

-You can list all transactions of a client by clicking the client's card.
+You can list all transactions of a client by left-clicking the client's card.
 This is equivalent to typing `findTransaction INDEX` in the command box.

 ### Themes